jpforcioli/github_howto_jsonrpc_api/012_cli_script_management.rst

                 ]
               }

-   - For CLI Scripts run against a specific device:
+   - For CLI Scripts executed against a specific device:

      .. tab-set::